GeorgeEliotArchive/Dictionary-of-GE-s-People-and-Places/README.md

 # Visualization
-Welcome to the Dictionary of George Eliot's People and Places!
-Developed by Nathan Bradshaw, Ben Buckley, Spencer Dunn, and Will Tobens
+Welcome to the Dictionary of George Eliot's People and Places, developed by Nathan Bradshaw, Ben Buckley, Spencer Dunn, and Will Tobens
 --------------------------------------------------------------------------
-This project was created for COMP 4710: Senior design by the Visualization Blue Team: Group 3.
+This project was created for COMP 4710: Senior Design by the Visualization Blue Team: Group 3.
 This is a comprehensive guide to use and interact with the dictionary.
 The guide is split into developer and user info.
 --------------------------------------------------------------------------